BackAppX/BackAppX-Flutter/README.md

 ```

 ## Usage
-To use this plugin, add backappx as a dependency in your pubspec.yaml file.
+To use this package, add backappx as a dependency in your pubspec.yaml file.

 ```dart